AHRIORG/EVOLVE-Hepatitis-B/README.md

 The internal names `vax_med_immune_ge10`, `hbvexpo_clear_ge10`, and `susceptible_ge10` indicate that an HBsAg threshold of 10 defines infection; consequently, participants assigned to the three non-infection outcomes have HBsAg S/CO `< 10`.

-The adjusted models include age at enrolment, HBV vaccine age epoch, sex, education, socioeconomic status, alcohol intake, HIV status, BMI category, hypertension, diabetes, and smoking.
+The adjusted models include  HBV vaccine age epoch, sex, education, socioeconomic status, alcohol intake, HIV status, BMI category, hypertension, diabetes, and smoking.

 Smoking is modelled as: